-Usually in this era the two people agree that they want to marry.
+Unlike in the past when the partenrship was arranged, usually in this era, the two people agree that they want to marry.
 Then the man and his parents go to the family of the woman to ask for her hand in marriage.

-This is an informal request or Memadik and if agreed to, is followed by the man’s family being escorted by village elders to the family of the woman in a formal request or Ngidih or sometimes called Ngunduh .
+This follows first an informal request or Memadik, and if agreed to, is followed by the man’s family being escorted by village elders to the family of the woman.
+Here they make a formal request or Ngidih - or sometimes called Ngunduh.

-This is an important village event, as the village leader will discuss residency in the village - and other village elders will discuss family obligations of both families towards the village – and if the woman is from another village, the rights and obligations of the man’s family to her village.
+This is an important village event, because there are implications for a new couple joining the village unit as a pair.
+The village leader will discuss residency in the village - and other village elders will discuss family obligations of both families towards the village – and if the woman is from another village, they outline the rights and obligations of the man’s family to her village.

-During this step, there is a religious ceremony to accept a new village member and grant the same rights as a local person: Masakapan or Maperebuan
+During this step, there is a religious ceremony to accept a new village member and grant the same rights as a local person: This is called Masakapan or Maperebuan

-In turn, the woman holds a farewell ceremony at the temple – Mapamit where she asks permission from her family, associations she belongs to, her ancestors and the gods they believed in, as well as the spirits and gods of the village.
+In turn, the woman holds a farewell ceremony at the temple – called Mapamit.
+Here, she asks permission from her family, from the associations she belongs to, from her ancestors and from the gods they believed in, as well as the spirits and gods of the other village.

 This is a very complicated series of rituals which must be done correctly – hence the extreme concentration of the wedding couple.

-…and was a bit difficult to follow, although there was a seated audience ready to watch to see the rituals all well performed…
+A Balinese wedding is a bit difficult to follow, although there was a seated audience ready to watch to see that all the rituals were well performed.

-…who have to conduct various rituals from the assorted items gathered beside the priest.
+The sponsors have to conduct various rituals using the assorted items gathered beside the priest.

 This seemed a complex task.

-They were tied with cords symbolizing their obligations – to each other, to their family and village.
+They were tied with cords symbolising their obligations – to each other, to their family, and to the village.

-..and they then received a sort of leaf-parcel of ritual offerings…
+They then received a sort of leaf-parcel of ritual offerings.

 It did not appear to be a joyous occasion – and though it is meant to be a religious one, during the whole day there was not a look or a touch that passed between the two that seemed to indicate any level of pleasure from the arrangement.